 Exhibition Panel: Raoul Wallenberg

 Raoul Wallenberg was a man determined to save Hungarian Jews.
 In 1944, the young Swedish diplomat was sent to Budapest by the American War Refugee Board to achieve this end.
 Immediately he set about his mission, using two techniques.
 First, he designed impressive passports, decorated with the official seal of Sweden, stating that the bearer was under Swedish government protection.
 Next, he rented buildings to house people holding his passports, claiming that those living in these ‘Swedish Houses’ had diplomatic immunity.
-He established 32 ‘Swedish Houses’ in Budapest and issued thousands passports.
+He established 32 ‘Swedish Houses’ in Budapest and issued thousands of passports.

 Wallenberg disappeared into Soviet custody in 1945.
-His fate remains unknown but it is believed that he died in a Soviet prison in 1947.
+His fate remains unknown, but it is believed that he died in a Soviet prison in 1947.
 The exact number of people Wallenberg saved is not known – it is estimated that the number could be as high as 100,000.
 His courage, brilliance and daring in saving many Jewish people during the Holocaust have ensured his eminent status as ‘Righteous Among the Nations’.

-The fourth theme focuses on the individuals that chose to take positive action.
+The fourth theme focuses on the individuals who chose to take positive action.
 What were the rescuers like?
 What was their motivation, why did they act to save lives when others did not?
 Almost invariably they say, “I only did what was right”.

 This section reflects on the courage of these individuals and the consequences of their bravery.
 It challenges and inspires us to learn from their example and ask ourselves what we can do to make a meaningful contribution to our society today.